-6. Pressing the DETAIL [F3] key while viewing any sample container's screen will display the timestamp, as well as, the time needed to collect the first sample that was discharged to that container.
-You could then display the same information for each of the other samples in that container by pressing the up and/or down keys.
+6. Pressing the DETAIL [F3] key while any sample container's screen is active would display the timestamp and actual weight of the first sample discharged to that container.
+You could then display the same information for each of the other samples in to that container by repeatedly pressing the up and/or down keys.